Please note: Certified letters and transcripts are issued by Academic Registry in a secure electronic document format.

 2. Open the PDF in Adobe Acrobat:

-• Opening the file within your email, or within a browser may not allow you to see the signature details.
+• Opening the file within your email or browser may not allow you to see the signature details.

 • If needed, you can install the latest free version of Adobe Acrobat Reader.

-• If prompted, when you open the document, Acrobat may suggest that you download an update to Trusted Certificates.
-You should allow this to proceed, as it allows electronic signatures to be verified.
+• When you open the document, Acrobat may suggest that you download an update to Trusted Certificates.
+You should allow this as it allows electronic signatures to be verified.

 3. To verify the document is unaltered since it was issued, and that it is signed:

-• At the top of the document, a blue bar will confirm that the document has been certified by Academic Registry, GPS or UL Global (you can verify this by checking that the email address is @ul.ie) [See Image 2 above].
+• At the top of the document a blue panel will confirm that the document has been certified by Academic Registry, GPS or UL Global, and has not been modified since it was issued.

-• Further information, if required, on Digitary and Official Documents available to students is available here
+Further information on Digitary and other Official Documents available to students is available here.

 Image